kitschpatrol/lognow/readme.md

 >
 > Lognow is under development.
 It should not be considered suitable for general use until a 1.0 release.

-Somehow, no single logging library out there quite worked for my purposes, so it's come to this.
+Somehow, no single logging library out there quite worked for my purposes... so it's come to this.

-Lognow provides a handful of helpers and turn-key configurations for typical logging needs.
-It's a thin wrapper over the [LogLayer](https://loglayer.dev) project, allowing its use in a consistent, pre-configured, and unobtrusive way across my projects.
+Lognow provides a handful of helpers and turn-key configurations for (my) typical logging needs.
+It's a thin wrapper over the [LogLayer](https://loglayer.dev) project, allowing its use in a consistent, pre-configured, and unobtrusive way.

 It provides: